 The bill amends the Michigan Vehicle Code by revising Section 309 and adding a new Section 309a.
-Key changes include the requirement for individuals administering vehicle group designation or endorsement knowledge tests to complete a fingerprint-based criminal history check.
+Key changes include the requirement for individuals administering vehicle group designation or endorsement knowledge tests to complete a state and FBI fingerprint-based criminal history check.
 Additionally, the language has been updated to replace gender-specific pronouns with gender-neutral terms, such as changing "his or her" to "the licensee's" and "he or she" to "the applicant."
 The bill also clarifies that the Secretary of State may waive certain examination requirements for applicants holding valid licenses from other states or countries.

 Statutes affected: Substitute (H-1): 257.309